Espoo: Early modern period

-Russian rule and early industrialization
+Grand Duchy of Finland and early industrialisation

-The Swedish rule in Finland came to an end in 1809, when the Kingdom of Sweden ceded all of its remaining territory in Finland to the Russian Empire after the Finnish War.
+Swedish rule in Finland came to an end in 1809, when the Kingdom of Sweden ceded all of its remaining territory in Finland under control of the Russian Empire after the Finnish War.
 When the city of Helsinki became the capital of the newly established Grand Duchy of Finland in 1812, it brought novel developments to the neighbouring parish of Espoo.
 Many government officials as well as members of the growing merchant class bought summer houses from Espoo.

 Throughout the 19th century, most of Espoo's inhabitants worked in agriculture.
 The population was around 4,000, while most of the people lived in over 60 small villages.
 Halfway through the century, almost 90% of the population spoke Swedish as their first language.
 The wealthy estates and mansions of the parish required maids, farmhands and tenant farmers as their workforce to raise cattle, farm crops and raise vegetables in the kitchen gardens.
 Fishing was also common in the coastal areas.
 The Glims farmstead in Karvasmäki has been preserved as a museum to present rural life in Espoo during this period when industrial development was still minute in Finland.

 The rural community in Espoo began to change in the latter half of the 19th century.
 Some brickyards had already been built in the 18th century on the grounds of Espoonkartano manor, located in the western part of the present-day city, but it was not until the economic reforms of Emperor Alexander II that the Industrial Revolution started to gain momentum in Finland.
 As the Russo-Finnish trade legislation liberalized, new brickyards were established in Espoonlahti and Kauklahti, as the shores of Espoo Bay provided high-quality clay for their use.
 The bricks were mostly carried with steamboats to the neighbouring Helsinki, the growing capital city of the grand duchy.

 The most prominent industrial facility in 19th century Espoo was the steam-powered Bastvik Sawmill, founded in 1876.
 In addition to the growing lumber and brick industries, a joiners' workshop was established on the island of Staffan in 1886.
 Staffan Island became a home for a highly skilled and renowned community of joiners, colloquially known as the "University of Espoo" or the "University of Soukka".